ggendro/ggendro.github.io/_projects/abstract-reasoning.md

 **New Benchmark**: We build a large benchmark of text-based abstract reasoning tasks.

-**Evaluation of LLMs**: We evaluate the performance of large language models on abstract reasoning tasks, including the best models at the time (GPT-4, LLaMA-2, etc.) with different prompting methods (direct, CoT, few-shot, self-refinement, code-refinement) and using LoRA fine-tuning.
+**Evaluation of LLMs**: We evaluate the performance of large language models on abstract reasoning tasks, including GPT-4, LLaMA-2, etc. with different prompting methods (direct, CoT, few-shot, self-refinement, code-refinement) and using LoRA fine-tuning.
+Look into the [paper](https://dl.acm.org/doi/abs/10.24963/ijcai.2024/693) for the numerical results!

-**Impact of Training and Fine-tuning**: We show that prompt-tuning methods are not sufficient to adapt LLMs to abstract reasoning tasks, and that fine-tuning models, while improving performance, does not lead to better generalization.
+**Generalization Failure with Training and Fine-tuning**: We show that prompt-tuning methods are not sufficient to adapt LLMs to abstract reasoning tasks, and that fine-tuning models, while improving performance, does not lead to better generalization.
+Building systems of higher cognition would require additional breakthroughs in model architectures and training methods.

 ## Future Directions